Guide to Selecting Kitchen Backsplashes

 Ceramic Tile Backsplashes

 Another challenge to watch out for when it comes to ceramic tile installation would be the grouting.
-The spaces between tiles should be equal, or not visible at all, and if you do plan to have a visible grout between tiles, make sure that it is sealed properly to avoid water absorption and staining.
+The spaces between tiles should be equal, or not visible at all, and if you do plan to have a visible grout between tiles, make sure that it is adequately sealed to avoid water absorption and staining.

 Solid Surface Backsplashes